 No sole proprietor, partnership, association of persons or corporation shall use the word or phrase “engineer”, “engineering”, “P.Eng.” “consulting engineer”, “P.Geo.”, “consulting geoscientist” or “geoscience” without the written authorization of APEGS to imply that the sole proprietor, partnership, association of persons or corporation, or any of its members are professional engineers or professional geoscientists.

 Correct Use of Titles

 Title use can vary between provinces and countries.
-The following chart demonstrates the correct ways to use title in Saskatchewan:
+The following are correct and incorrect ways to use titles in Saskatchewan:

 How to Determine if a Person is Licensed